[VIDEO] Right Angle Gearboxes: Answers to Common Questions

 How do you determine output rotation for crossed helical gears?

-As mentioned, crossed helical boxes can be produced with either right-handed or left-handed output rotation.
-When viewing from the proper angle (in this case from the bearing cap sides on both bores) an RH model would rotate CW/CW and a LH model would rotate CW on the input and CCW on the output.
+Crossed helical boxes can be produced with either right-handed or left-handed output rotation.
+When viewed from the proper angle (in this case from the bearing cap sides on both bores) an RH model would rotate CW/CW and an LH model would rotate CW on the input and CCW on the output.